nartallax/toolbox-transformer/README.md

 	}

 Usage:
-It is advised to separate definition in at least two files, typedefs and actual code, as shown in example below.
+It is required to separate definition in at least two files, typedefs and actual code, as shown in example below.

 [Actual code file](test_project/pseudomethod/pseudomethods.ts):
 (in this file, functions that will actually be invoked are defined)